antler/antlers/README.md

 To render the same template over and over again, use render-file (which caches the parsed AST that can subsequently be reused repeatedly):

     (antlers/render-file
-     "some/resource/dir/roaming.txt"
+     "some/resource/dir/roaming"
      {:land "taiga!"})

     --> "Roaming the open taiga!"

-This will find a file called "roaming" anywhere in your classpath.
+This will find a file called "some/resource/dir/roaming" anywhere in your classpath.

 To cache the AST for a string, you can register a template with a key and then call `render-file` using that key.
 It will behave as if it was loaded from a file: